How Light Affects Mood

 Enhancing Mood and Energy: By stimulating mitochondrial activity in the cells, red light therapy supports cellular energy production, which may contribute to overall well-being and mental clarity.
 This process is crucial for brain function, making red light a potential tool for managing symptoms of depression and anxiety.

-Photobiomodulation: A Deeper Look at Red Light Therapy
+Photobiomodulation: Exploring the Benefits of Red Light Therapy

 Reducing oxidative stress and inflammation

-How to Incorporate Red Light into Your Routine
+How to Include Red Light Therapy in Your Routine

-Using a red light therapy device in the morning or evening for 10–20 minutes
+Use a red light therapy device for 10–20 minutes, either in the morning to energize or in the evening to relax.

-Incorporating red light exposure into your bedtime routine to promote relaxation
+Include red light exposure in your bedtime routine to support calm and restful sleep.

 Conclusion